What is physical distancing and how can it help prevent COVID-19?

 The Mexican government’s social media campaign uses a cartoon superhero to explain and encourage physical distancing in a way that is easy for children to understand.

-Be specific and clear about the actions you want people to take: Communications about physical distancing should include information about who should practice physical distancing (target population), when physical distancing should be practiced (setting), and how to keep physical distance (defined behavior).
+Be specific and clear about the actions you want people to take: Communications about physical distancing should include information about who should practice physical distancing (target population), when physical distancing should be practiced (setting), and how to keep physical distance (defined behaviour).
 This resource can help guide how to select a target behaviour, population, and setting.
 Some examples of specific and clear messages to help physical distancing are to avoid all mass gatherings, make essential trips only, and to keep a distance of at least 2 meters from others.
 These messages also need to be contextualised in a way that people can easily apply them.
 This website provides some creative examples of how countries in different parts of the world have encouraged people to remember how far 2m apart really is.

 Source: Physical distancing messaging from WaterAid India.